tilakp/hammerspoon-dotfiles/README.md

 1. Global send to omni focus hotkey, hyper + t (task)
 1. hyper + 1: open one note
 1. hyper + c: open chrome
+1. hyper + a: connect airpods (change airpods name in airpods.lua file).
+If already connected, then take no action.
 1. hyper + d: open selected word in the dictionary app
 1. hyper + y: toggle microphone (mute/unmute) and display status in the status bar.
 Amazon Chime uses command + Y to mute/unmute so "Y" is coming from there.
 1. hyper + h: display cheatsheet of the app (all shortcuts)